ibroadfo/flowerpot/README.md

 The main public instance of Flowerpot is at {link}.

-Flowerpot is a message-sharing app (think pastie) with explicit content notes; the author of a message can have complete confidence that the reader has definitely read and agreed to the note before reading the content of the message.
+Flowerpot is a post-sharing app (think pastie) with explicit content notes; the author of a post can have complete confidence that the reader has definitely read and agreed to the note before reading the content of the post.

 ## Prerequisites